PolymerPatel/MSE_Analytics_Calculator/README.md

 # Critical Minerals Recovery: Phase Diagram Analysis Tool

 ## Overview
-The Critical Minerals Recovery Tool is an open-source Python application that generates material phase diagrams to identify valuable minerals in electronic waste streams. <br><br> By making complex materials science concepts accessible to recycling operators, this tool bridges the gap between academic research and practical e-waste recovery operations.
+This is a Python application that generates Material phase diagrams to identify valuable minerals in electronic waste streams. <br><br> By making complex materials science concepts accessible to recycling operators, this tool bridges the gap between academic research and practical e-waste recovery operations.

 ## The Story Behind the Project